 Fifty years ago, activist Brian Davies founded the International Fund for Animal Welfare (IFAW) in hopes of ending the commercial hunt for seals in Canada.

 Fifteen years later, in 1983 and in partnership with IFAW, Europe banned the importation of “whitecoat” Harp seal products, thus saving lives of over a million seals within that upcoming decade.
-This ban lasted until 2009, when it had been renewed and brought up to a degree that made any trade in seal products illegal in the European Union.
+The ban as it then was lasted until 2009, when it had been renewed and brought up to a degree that made any trade in seal products illegal in the European Union.

-But this was just the beginning.
-It was the result of one of IFAW’s many campaigns that revolved around the hunt of one endangered species in Canada.
+That was the result of just one of IFAW’s many campaigns that revolved around the hunt of one endangered species in Canada.
 What followed was the organization’s 50-year-long pursuit for tackling problems faced by other species in another 40 countries — a pursuit that is thriving with time and one that had earned IFAW the reputation of being one of the most recognized global organizations working in the spheres of animal welfare and conservation.

 Most recently, the organization opened its office in Dubai, the first in the Middle East and the 16th worldwide.
 The person credited extensively for this progress, as well as for helping the organization open new offices on four continents, among many, many other things, is Azzedine Downes, IFAW’s current president and CEO.